-The United States Department of Education and most agencies providing financial assistance require students to maintain Satisfactory Academic Progress (SAP) in their course of study to continue receiving funding.
-Failure to maintain SAP will result in the loss of Federal Title IV financial aid as well as State and other aid.
-Federal Title IV financial aid includes the Pell Grant, Supplemental Education Opportunity Grant (SEOG), Subsidized Stafford Loan, Unsubsidized Stafford Loan, Parent Loan for Undergraduate Students (PLUS), Graduate PLUS loan and Federal Work-Study.
-State aid includes the Georgia Tuition Equalization Grant (GTEG), HOPE Scholarship Zell Miller Scholarship, Georgia Student Access Loan and Leveraging Educational Assistance Partnership Grant (LEAP).
+The United States Department of Education and most agencies providing financial assistance require students to maintain satisfactory academic progress (SAP) in their course of study to continue receiving funding.
+Failure to maintain SAP will result in the loss of Federal Title IV financial aid as well as State and Institutional aid.
 The student’s entire academic history is evaluated to determine whether or not he/she is maintaining SAP.
 This evaluation is not affected by whether or not aid was previously received or whether a student has changed programs.
 The Federal Student Aid program regulations make no provision for the concept of academic amnesty or grade forgiveness.

 Doctor of Chiropractic and Undergraduate Program

 Doctor of Chiropractic (DC) and Undergraduate (UG) students will be evaluated annually at the end of each spring quarter.
-Students in the DC and UG programs are expected to complete at least 67% of all attempted hours with a minimum cumulative grade point average (GPA) of 2.0.
-When students are evaluated and are not meeting both SAP requirements they will become ineligible for federal financial aid.
-State and institutional financial aid may be effected, as well.
-Students may regain eligibility by enrolling using their own resources or alternative funding sources until they have met a cumulative 2.0 GPA and completed 67% of their courses.
+Students in the DC and UG programs are expected to complete at least 67% of all attempted hours with a minimum cumulative grade point average of 2.0.
+When students are evaluated and are not meeting SAP requirements they will become ineligible for Federal, State, and Institutional financial aid.
+Students may regain federal eligibility by enrolling using their own resources or alternative funding sources until they have met a cumulative 2.0 GPA and completed 67% of their courses.

-Students in the Master’s (GR) program are expected to complete at least 67% of all attempted hours with a minimum cumulative grade point (GPA) average of 3.0.
-GR students will be evaluated after their first (and all subsequent) quarter in the program because of the short duration of the Master’s program.
+Master’s students (GR) will be evaluated at the end of each quarter.
+Students in the GR program are expected to complete at least 67% of all attempted hours with a minimum cumulative grade point average of 3.0.
+GR students will be evaluated after their first (and each subsequent) quarter in the program because of the short duration of the program length.
 Students not meeting SAP will be placed on financial aid warning for one quarter.
-If at the end of their warning quarter students are still not meeting SAP, they will become ineligible for federal financial aid.
-Institutional financial aid may be effected, as well.
-Students may regain federal eligibility by enrolling using their own resources or alternative funding sources until they have met a cumulative 3.0 GPA and completed 67% of their courses.
+If at the end of their warning quarter the students are not meeting SAP they will become ineligible for Federal, State, and Institutional aid.
+Students may regain aid eligibility by enrolling using their own resources or alternative funding sources until they have met a cumulative 3.0 GPA and completed 67% of their courses.

 SAP is measured in three ways: